-- 37 The lender may pay a vendor directly with borrowed money.
-If you are borrowing money from us in order to buy property, whether or not we take a security interest over that property - a.
-We may pay the money directly to the supplier of that property; and - b.
-We may impose any conditions on the payment or on the use of the money that we believe are necessary to protect our security interest or to comply with responsible lending requirements. - 38 You must pay the lender any money it receives from somebody else which it has to repay.
+- 34 As this contract may provide, the lender may pay a vendor or another lender directly with borrowed money.
+If you are borrowing money from us in order to buy property, whether or not we take a security interest over that property, or to repay a loan - a.
+We may pay the money directly to the supplier of that property or to the other lender; and - b.
+We may impose any conditions on the payment or on the use of the money that we believe are necessary to protect our security interest or to comply with responsible lending requirements.

+35 You must pay the lender any money it receives from somebody else which it has to repay.